 All promotions must be handled by, paid for by, and specify the sponsoring organization.
 Promotions must not specify or imply sponsorship by organizations contrary to those indicated on the reservation form.
 Organizations violating this policy may be subject to applicable charges and/or suspension of facility reservation privileges.
 Off-campus promoters may not be used to promote events for other organizations.
 Organization members must be present at the event to assist in event management and coordination.
 Advertising on Milledgeville commercial radio stations is considered off-campus promotion.

 F. Security, Special Event, and Public Safety Staffing

-At the discretion of each facility and reviews by Campus Life, Auxiliary Services, and Public Services, Department of Public Safety staffing may be necessary for the safe execution of your event.
+Department of Public Safety staffing may be necessary for the safe execution of your event at the discretion of each facility and reviews by Campus Life, Auxiliary Services, and Public Services.
 All related fees for required Public Safety officers are the responsibility of the event organizer.
 Events that may require staffing at cost to the organization include, but are not limited to:

 • Admission-based events

 • Publicly advertised events